 Note: If you get an error message after trying to upload the .csv file, check the format of the file.
 After August, you can use the Hardware Hash only, or the OEM name, serial number, and model in that column order, or the Windows Product ID.
 You can also use the sample .csv file provided from the link next to Add devices.

 Create a profile that you can apply to the devices.
-(Only admin agents have access to create and apply profiles in the Partner Dashboard.)
+(Only admin agents have access to create and apply profiles in the Partner Center.)

 a.
 From Devices, click Add new profile.